peteroupc/peteroupc.github.io/randomfunc.md

 In practice, memory is usually divided into _bytes_, or 8-bit unsigned integers in the interval [0, 255].
 In this case, a byte array or a block of memory can be filled with random bits by setting each byte to `RNDINT(255)`.
 (There may be faster, RNG-specific ways to fill memory with random bytes, such as with RNGs that generate random numbers in parallel.
 These ways are not detailed in this document.)

-<a id=Special_Programming_Environments></a>
+<a id=Certain_Programming_Environments></a>
-### Special Programming Environments
+### Certain Programming Environments

-In certain programming environments it's often impractical to implement the uniform random number generation methods just described without recurring to other programming languages.
-For instance:
+For certain programming environments, there are special considerations:

 - Shell scripts and Microsoft Windows batch files are designed for running other programs, rather than general-purpose programming.
-However, batch files and `bash` (a shell script interpreter) might support a variable which returns a random integer in the interval \[0, 32767\] or \[0, 65535\] (called `%RANDOM%` and `$RANDOM`, respectively); neither variable is designed for information security.
+However, batch files and `bash` (a shell script interpreter) might support a variable which returns a random integer in the interval \[0, 32767\] (called `%RANDOM%` and `$RANDOM`, respectively); neither variable is designed for information security.
 - Standard SQL does not include an RNG in its suite of functionality, but popular SQL dialects often do &mdash; with idiosyncratic behavior.<sup>[**(6)**](#Note6)</sup>

+Whenever possible, the methods in this document should be implemented in a more general-purpose programming language than SQL, shell scripts, and batch files, especially if information security is a goal.

 <a id=Randomization_Techniques></a>
 ## Randomization Techniques